Grants 102 Application Process

 Grants 102 is open only to individuals with a faculty appointment (Instructor level or above).
 Postdoctoral fellows, residents, other research personnel, and administrative staff are not eligible.

-The 2014 Grants 102 sessions will be held from February to July 2014 on the 2nd Wednesday of each month.
+The 2015 Grants 102 course will be held from February to July 2015, specific dates and location tbd.
 Participants are asked to plan in advance to attend all sessions.
 PLEASE NOTE: A prerequisite for participation in Grants 102 is prior completion of Grants 101.

 Application packets should include the following information.